zbtn/hodor/README.md

 ### Routes

-The installation script will also automatically add the Doorkeeper routes into your app, like this:
+The installation script will also automatically add the Hodor routes into your app, like this:

 ``` ruby